 - Listen.
+If someone discloses an experience of sexual harassment to you, listening to what they tell with no judgment, compassion and empathy can be incredibly helpful.
 Just taking the time to listen to someone and talk about what has happened can help.
-These six active listening tips might help you support them.

 - Believe.
 Rather than asking a lot of questions, just let them know that you believe them and will support them as best as you can.
 Try not to skip ahead to what to do practically without first validating what you have heard and listening to what they have to say.